 No, it's not.
 Pale Blue Eye is a fictional creation, not based on real events.

-No, it's not a real story.
+No, it's not based on a true story.
 It's a fictional creation.

 It's not a true story.
 The plot and characters of 'A Pale Blue Eye' are crafted by the writer for fictional entertainment purposes.
 There's no real-life basis for it.

-No, it wasn't.
-'The Pale Blue Eye' is a fictional story created by the author's imagination.
+No, it isn't.
+'The Pale Blue Eye' is a fictional work created for entertainment purposes.